“Diet” is a Four Letter Word

 Cheryl A Major lives in Westford and is a Certified Nutrition and Wellness Consultant.
 Her TV show, Thin Strong Healthy, airs on WestfordCat and is an offshoot of her blog http://ThinStrongHealthy.com Cheryl offers ongoing information, live and online courses and personal health coaching to help you feel better and be healthier.
 Follow Cheryl on Twitter @CherylAMajor.
 She is also a full time residential Realtor with Coldwell Banker with more than 25 years experience.

-Cheryl’s book, “Eat Your Blues Away”, is available in select Whole Foods Markets and on Amazon in both Kindle and paperback!
+Cheryl’s book, “Eat Your Blues Away”, is available on Amazon in both Kindle and paperback!